Circulytics platform is now closed for submissions. Find out more here.

 More industry benchmarking — due to the fact we have more data available, from the large number of organisations that have completed a Circulytics assessment, we can now provide benchmarking for more industries, such as consumer goods, enabling businesses to compare their performance to others in their sector

-New indicators for water flows, which is useful for businesses in water intensive industries where water flows are a significant element of their circular economy performance
+New indicators for water flows, which is useful for businesses in water intensive industries where water flows are a significant element of their performance

 Translations in Chinese, Spanish, and Portuguese — making the tool available to more companies globally